-- NEW: A total of 66 civilian deaths were reported across the country
+- A total of 66 civilian deaths were reported across the country

 - Opposition activists say government troops are shelling a Damascus suburb